 Pick of the Week: Hannah Gadsby - Douglas

-Humorously human and poignantly hilarious, Emmy and Peabody award winning comedian Hannah Gadsby's latest Netflix special, Douglas is expertly constructed comedy that only further affirms her mastery of her craft.
+Human in its critique and poignantly hilarious, Emmy and Peabody award winning comedian Hannah Gadsby's latest Netflix special, Douglas is expertly constructed comedy that only further affirms her mastery of her craft.
 The most wholesome hour-fifteen of mirth floating around the world wide web right now!

 While Hannah Gadsby’s 2018 comedy special Nanette was named after a random barista, Douglas is a very specific dog.
 The only one, Gadsby believes, who can help her follow up on the trail blazed by Nanette.
 And there he is, by her side on stage, in the body of a statue made entirely of pink and white crayons; Douglas, her “gold toilet” helping the Australian comic punch her way up through America (despite the shortening window) in what can only be described as a torched trail of a tour.